Syria hasn't fully complied with Annan peace plan: U.N. chief

 "The cessation of armed violence is therefore clearly incomplete," Ban said, adding that both sides say they are committed to ending the "violence in all its forms."

-Diplomats on the 15-nation council say Ban's report and a briefing they will receive from U.N.-Arab League mediator Kofi Annan's deputy, Jean-Marie Guehenno, on Thursday at 9:00 a.m.
-(1300 GMT) will be crucial in determining whether the conditions are right for deploying a larger monitoring mission to Syria.
+Diplomats on the 15-nation council say Ban's report and a briefing they will receive from U.N .-Arab League mediator Kofi Annan's deputy, Jean-Marie Guehenno, on Thursday at 9:00 a.m.
+EDT (1300 GMT) will be crucial in determining whether the conditions are right for deploying a larger monitoring mission to Syria.

 U.S. and European diplomats on the council have suggested that Syria's lack of full compliance with its obligations to end the violence might make it difficult for them to support a new resolution that would be needed to deploy an expanded observer mission.